nohren/google-bing-image-scraper/README.md

 # google-web-scraper
 Useful for auto scrolling all of google for the images you want.
+It automatically filters out watermarked images.

 Syntax: